deephacks/logbuffers/readme.md

 ### Reliability

-- Buffers should not loose any data if the JVM crash and core dumps.
+- Buffers do not loose data if the JVM crash and core dumps.
 - Logs may be lost during power failures or a total OS crash.
 - Buffers can be configured for synchronous writes and survive power failures.